XRPLF/xrpl-dev-portal/content/concepts/networks-and-servers/index.md

 html: networks-and-servers.html
 parent: concepts.html
 blurb: rippled is the core peer-to-peer server that manages the XRP Ledger.
-template: pagetype-category.html.jinja
+metadata:
+  indexPage: true
 ---
 # Networks and Servers

 There are two main types of server software that power the XRP Ledger:

 - The core server, `rippled`, runs the the peer-to-peer network which processes transactions and reaches a consensus on their outcome.
-- The API server, [Clio](the-clio-server.html), provides a powerful interface for fetching or querying data from the ledger.
+- The API server, [Clio](the-clio-server.md), provides a powerful interface for fetching or querying data from the ledger.

 Anyone can run instances of one or both of these types of servers based on their needs.